 Main ingredient: Chili peppers

-The main ingredient is obvious: fresh chili peppers.
+The main ingredient is obvious: fresh chilli peppers.

-But did you know that there are more than 100 different chili peppers worldwide?
+But did you know that there are more than 100 different chilli peppers worldwide?

 Luckily just a few of them are used to prepare Indonesian Sambal.